forem/forem/docs/technical-overview/architecture.md

 The user is the authorization/identity component of logging into the app.
 It is also the public profile/authorship/etc. belonging to the people who use the app.

+While "user" is a perfectly good technical name, it is a fairly cold way to refer to humans, so we should prefer labeling people as members, or by their name/username.

 ## Tags

 Tags are used to organize user generated content.
 Each tag has a set of rules